Mental Health and Well Being

 Physical activity plays a vital role in promoting the physical, social, and emotional well-being of all children and young people within our school and its wider community.
 The positive links between health, physical activity, and overall well-being are well recognised.
 Guidelines for children and young people aged 5 to 18 years recommend the following:

-Activities that are of vigorous intensity and help strengthen muscles and bones should be included at least three times a week.
+· Activities that strengthen muscles and bones at least three times a week

-As a school, we place great value on the importance of physical activity.
-All our children receive the full Physical Education curriculum entitlement, which encompasses a wide range of activities such as swimming, invasion games, and field and net games.
-Additionally, we are proud to have Premier Sports coaches delivering high-quality sessions, along with Mr. Bhogal (PE Lead) leading our afterschool provision, ensuring our pupils have access to diverse and engaging opportunities to stay active.
+All our children receive the full Physical Education curriculum entitlement, including swimming, invasion games, and field and net games.
+We are proud to have Premier Sports coaches delivering high-quality sessions.

 Food and nutrition: